LORETO ISLANDS EXPEDITION

 California Sea Lions

-Top Predators: Orcas, pilot whale, false killer whales, etc.
+Top Predators: Orcas, pilot whale, false killer whales, mako sharks

-Sea Birds: Osprey, pelicans, cormorant, blue footed booby, etc.
+Sea Birds: Osprey, pelicans, cormorant, blue footed booby, kingfisher, american oyster catcher.

 -